marcel-devdude/apollo-server/docs/source/features/subscriptions.md

 });
 ```

 The example above validates the user's token that is sent with the first initialization message on the transport, then it looks up the user and returns the user object as a Promise.
-The user object found will be available as `context.currentUser` in your GraphQL resolvers.
+To make the user object available as `context.currentUser` in your GraphQL resolvers, you have to keep care that the context is exposed in the `context` function.
+See also [Context with Subscriptions](#Context-with-Subscriptions).

 In case of an authentication error, the Promise will be rejected, which prevents the client's connection.